AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja/target-reporting-in-cja.md

 * Be part of a role in [!DNL Adobe Experience Platform] to set up a [!DNL Target] activity with [!DNL Customer Journey Analytics] as the reporting source.
 For more information, see [Add a Role in [!DNL Adobe Experience Platform]](https://experienceleague.adobe.com/en/docs/platform-learn/getting-started-for-data-architects-and-data-engineers/configure-permissions#add-a-role-in-adobe-experience-platform-requires-a-system-administrator-or-product-admin){target=_blank} in *Configure permissions* in the *Data Architect and Engineer Tutorial.*
 * Depending on your settings, reporting can be changed per activity or at an organization level.
 See [Reporting Cloud Solution](/help/main/administrating-target/reporting.md#solution) in *Configure reporting in Target*.
 * Use one reporting source or the other.
 You cannot collect data for a single activity to multiple reporting sources.
-* When you set [!DNL Customer Journey Analytics] as your reporting source, you are prompted to specify the sandbox for reporting.
-During configuration, you see only the sandboxes to which you have access.
+* When you set [!DNL Customer Journey Analytics] as your reporting source, you are prompted to specify the sandbox and data view for reporting.
+During configuration, you see only the sandboxes and data views to which you have access.
 * Any existing [!DNL Target] activities continue to use [!DNL Target] data collection and are not affected by enabling this integration.
 * To use this integration, the preferred implementation method is having [[!DNL Adobe Experience Platform]](https://experienceleague.adobe.com/en/docs/experience-platform){target=_blank} and [!DNL Target] implemented through the [[!DNL Adobe Experience Platform Web SDK]](https://experienceleague.adobe.com/en/docs/target-dev/developer/client-side/aep/aep-web-sdk-overview){target=_blank}.